vishaltak/gitlab-development-kit/doc/prepare.md

 sudo service postgresql start
 ```

+For a Windows 10 Bash Setup Guide of the GDK please follow this [guide](./set-up-winbash.md)

 For some common troubleshooting steps for Windows 10 GDK installs please refer to [Troubleshooting](./howto/troubleshooting.md)

 ### Other platforms